Akshita-2307/how-the-web-works/README.md

-# How the web works
+# Day 1 - How the web works
 # What is the Internet?
 The internet is a global network of computers that are connected to each other to share information.
 It allows devices to communicate using standard rules and protocols.